telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 To access the VS Code extension press `Ctrl`+`Shift`+`P` in Windows/Linux or `Cmd`+`Shift`+`P` on Mac to open VSCode's extension launcher.

 ![launch Telerik Blazor VS Code extension](images/launch-extension.png)

+>note When using the Telerik Blazor Extension for Visual Studio Code to create new project or convert an existing one, an important point to take into consideration is that the extension is designed to get and apply the latest version of Telerik UI for Blazor that you have in your **local NuGet feed**.
+Therefore, it is up to you to control the version of Telerik UI for Blazor that will be used in your application (for best performance of the Telerik UI for Blazor components, we recommend using the latest stable version).